There’s no place like Nome

 Most of the race action in Nome consists of Pro Class teams putting together a plan to repair their snowmachines for the return race to Fairbanks.
 The City of Nome hosts the Iron Dog headquarters in the Fire Hall and the racers in the City Garage where the Pro Class teams will schedule “work time” to repair their snowmobiles on the clock.
 Every minute spent working on their machines counts toward their course time, so it can get exciting inside the garage.

-In between repairs, rest and recuperation – the Iron Dog staff and volunteers prepare a local community celebration to recognize the Recreational Class riders and award some great halfway prizes, including a $10,000 “Gold Rush” cash prize sponsored by Donlin Gold going to the fastest Pro Class team into Nome.
+In between repairs, rest and recuperation – the Iron Dog staff and volunteers prepare a local community celebration to award some great halfway prizes, including a $10,000 “Gold Rush” cash prize sponsored by Donlin Gold going to the fastest Pro Class team into Nome.

 During this casual ceremony, Iron Dog and the Alaska National Guard welcome the community of Nome to join us for dinner (at no cost) and a celebration of the teams who have made it this far!

 Wednesday, February 21, 2018: Nome Banquet and Ceremonies

 - 6:00pm to 8:30pm | dinner and awards ceremonies

 Nome Recreation Center, 208 East 6th Avenue, Nome, AK

 Thank you to the Bering Sea Lions Club for increasing your support in 2017 with a Nome prize valued at $6,000.